Reading Time: 7 minutes

 Let’s say you’re looking to generate engagement with young ESL students.
 You might try a series of simple, language-related quizzes like this example from CultureWorks (an ESL training pathway for students seeking admission to Canadian universities):social media content strategy for language schools

 You could up the ante by offering a small prize to the community member who provides the first right answer.
-And notice the strategic use of hashtags to open this quiz up to a larger community of Facebook users, and attract new members to the community.
+Notice the strategic use of hashtags to open this quiz to a larger community of Facebook users and attract new members.

-CultureWorks promotes a friendly, non-threatening learning environment in which university-bound students feel inspired to learn, grow, and succeed.
-This simple, low-pressure quiz reflects this identity, while encouraging participation from existing and new fans.
+CultureWorks promotes a friendly, non-threatening learning environment where university-bound students feel inspired to learn, grow, and succeed.
+This simple, low-pressure quiz reflects this identity while encouraging participation from existing and new fans.

 2. Student Testimonials

-Decision-makers will visit your language school’s social media accounts in search of evidence.
+Decision-makers will visit your language school’s social media accounts for evidence.
 They want proof that your school culture is welcoming, your students go on to do great things, your teachers are highly trained experts, and that your programs will help them achieve their dreams.
 No one is better situated to provide that evidence than your current students and alumni.

 Feature their stories on your social media channels, like ONCAMPUS does here, on their Facebook page: